dkuchenski/aws-remote/README.md

 ```

 ### Installation Steps:
-1. Verify Python3.6 or above is installed:
+1. Verify Python3.6 or higher is installed:
 `python --version` or `python3 --version`

-3. Verify AWS CLI is installed:
+3. Verify AWS CLI version 1.16.12 or higher is installed:
 `aws --version `

 4. Verify Session Manager plugin is installed: